 Trello allows you to create boards for different projects, etc. Within those boards you can create lists and then add cards under the lists.

 As you see above, this is an example of a digital weekly planner use for Trello.
 (Note: This is just a made-up week to show you how it works!)

-Each day has a list, and then you add your tasks underneath.
-It’s easy to shuffle things around which something changed unexpectedly.
+Each day has a list, and then you add cards underneath.
+It’s easy to change the order of cards within a category or move them to another list.
 When you click on a card, it’s sort of like turning over a labeled index card to look on the back.
 There you can add checklists, comments, important information (like the address for an appointment), etc. You can also add colored labels to categorize cards, events or tasks (e.g. orange for errands or appointments, blue for home tasks, etc.)

 This is just the beginning of things you can do with Trello!
 It has many integrations and a feature called Power-Ups that allows you to do all kinds of things, such as voting on cards (helpful for meal ideas shared with family!) or repeating a card each week (which I have used for worship set planning checklist cards).

 Trello as a Digital Prayer Journal

 Trello is a great option for a prayer journal.
 You can easily move cards around, add prayer requests or Scriptures you are praying and more.
 You can even created a list for Answered Prayers, moving cards there when the prayer is answered!